Introduction

 OODA, the DEC, and the KLC

-June 18th, 2008 · No Comments
+June 18th, 2008 · Comments Off on OODA, the DEC, and the KLC

-In my last post, I examined John Boyd’s OODA Loop framework and discussed its relationship to double-loop learning.
+Introduction In my last post, I examined John Boyd’s OODA Loop framework and discussed its relationship to double-loop learning.
 I mentioned there that OODA was one of a number of similar Decision Learning Cycle (DLC) frameworks developed by various writers over the years, including my own Decision Execution Cycle (DEC) framework.
-In this post, I’ll compare […]
+In this post, I’ll […]

 Tags: Complexity · Epistemology/Ontology/Value Theory · Knowledge Making